 Final Thoughts

+Overall, I felt our Saigon street food tour was well worth the $32 we each paid.
 The culinary tour served as an introduction to different dishes found throughout the city (and country).
 It's perfect for food lovers.
+And, short of having Vietnamese friends, it's the best way to gain some confidence and begin ordering street food for yourself.

 A motorbike food tour is another option for sampling Saigon's cuisine.
 During these tours, you'll hop on the back of a motorbike and zoom through the streets and hidden alleyways with your guides.

-We took a motorbike tour in Da Nang, a coastal city in Central Vietnam, and it allowed us to cover more ground than we would've on foot.
+We took a motorbike tour in Da Nang, a coastal city in central Vietnam, which allowed us to cover more ground than we would have on foot.
+Get Your Guide offers a Food and Sightseeing Motorbike Tour with 11 tastings for $25.